 Lene Arnett Jensen and Jeffrey Jensen Arnett coauthor textbooks on child, adolescent, and lifespan development that examine development through the amazing range of human cultural diversity.
-As dedicated teachers and researchers, the author team continuously update their texts to encompass the most important new scientific findings and to convey those findings in ways that promote students’ engaged and deep learning.
+As dedicated teachers and researchers, the author team continuously updates their texts to encompass the most important new scientific findings and to convey those findings in ways that promote students’ engaged and deep learning.

 Why the frog on the cover of the texts?

 The Chinese have an expression that loosely translates as “the frog in the well knows not the great ocean,” and it is often used as a cautionary reminder to look beyond our own experience and not assume that what is true for ourselves is true for everyone else as well.
 All of us are like that frog, in a way.
 We’ve grown up in a certain culture (or cultures).
 We’ve learned to think about life in a certain way.
 And most of us don’t realize how broad and diverse our world really is.
 The goal of our texts is to rise out of the well together, by taking a cultural approach to understanding development.